10 Tips That Are Pretty Powerful

-4. Choose a moisturizing foundation that closely matches your normal skin tone and use it to even out your complexion.
+4. Choose a moisturising foundation that closely matches your normal skin tone and use it to even out your complexion.
 A light application of translucent powder will set the foundation.

 6. Study your eyebrows before they are affected by treatment.
-Then, if necessary, fill in or create eyebrows using feathery strokes of color with a brush-on eyebrow color or pencil.
-Choose a shade that matches your natural hair color.
+Then, if necessary, fill in or create eyebrows using feathery strokes of colour with a brush-on eyebrow color or pencil.
+Choose a shade that matches your natural hair colour.
 Make the brow fuller on the inside corner, thinning as it moves out.

 7. Brighten eyes with shadow.
 Sweep a medium shade across the entire lid and add a lighter color just below the arch of the brow.
 Finish with the deepest color in the crease to emphasize your eye’s natural shape.
 Blend well to soften the effect.

 8. Recreate the look of full lashes by using liquid eyeliner or eyeliner pencil to apply a thin line along upper and lower lids.
 Mascara will help restore a lush look to thinning eyelashes.
 Apply first to the top and then to the underside of lashes.
 Brush the tip of the wand back and forth across the lower lashes.
 Lash volumizers are also available if necessary -- apply under your mascara.